microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 2) Composite Cookers

 All Cookers expose one or more __Data Outputs__.
-Data Outputs expose data that can be consumed by user of the DPP or other Cookers in the DPP.
+Data Outputs expose data that can be consumed by users of the DPP or other Cookers in the DPP.

 __Source Cookers__ take data directly from a Data Source Parser and produce __Data Outputs__. __Composite Cookers__ take data from other cookers to produce